tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Pt_2.md

 The space before me stretched out like a cavernous warehouse.
 To my left, four massive crematorium units, metal doors dull in the dim light.
 To my right, an entire wall of freezer units stood silent and still.
 Steel girders loomed overhead, casting long, skeletal shadows against the walls.

 It felt like I had walked into a place I wasn’t meant to be.
-Like intruding on something that had been waiting for me.
+Like intruding in a place that had been waiting for me.

 The silence wrapped around me, thick and uncertain.
 My heartbeat thumped against my ribs, steady but insistent, like a distant war drum.
 Behind me, the wind whistled through the broken window.